My Quiet Kitchen

 Here are a few fun ways to switch things up:

-• Low-fat - skip the walnuts and chocolate chips, and fold in your favorite dried fruit.
+• Low-fat: Omit the walnuts and chocolate chips, and fold in your favorite dried fruit.
 Sprinkle rolled oats on top for decoration.

-• Dried fruit - for a fully WFPB muffin (whole-food, plant-based), instead of sugar-sweetened chocolate chips, these pumpkin spice muffins are perfect with raisins, currants, cranberries, or chopped dates.
+• With dried fruit: For a fully WFPB muffin (whole-food, plant-based), instead of sugar-sweetened chocolate chips, these pumpkin spice muffins taste great with raisins, currants, cranberries, or chopped dates.

-• Glaze - drizzle the muffins with this simple maple-coconut glaze featured in my oil-free apple scone recipe, or this rich vegan condensed milk.
+• With icing: Drizzle your muffins with the simple maple-coconut glaze featured in my oil-free apple scone recipe or this rich vegan condensed milk!

 Equipment